ethereum/fe/docs/src/user-guide/tutorials/erc-20.md

 cast send --from <your-address> --private-key <your-private-key> --create $(cat output/ERC20/ERC20.bin) $(cast abi-encode "__init__(string,string)" 0x6665746f6b656e 0x666574)
 ```

 You will see the contract address reported in your terminal.
-The adress you provided the private key for in your deployment command was interpreted by the contract as `msg_sender`, meaning it now owns 1000000000000000000000000 Fe tokens, as defined in the constructor function.
+The address you provided the private key for in your deployment command was interpreted by the contract as `msg_sender`, meaning it now owns 1000000000000000000000000 Fe tokens, as defined in the constructor function.
 This should also be the total supply.

 You can check this using: